godfreybrew/Cloud-Security-Projects-for--Beginners/Project-2-Implementing-Network-Security-Groups(NSGs)-on-Azure.md

     - Name: `Allow-RDP`
 4. Under "Settings", click on "Outbound security rules".
 5. Ensure the default outbound rule allows all outbound traffic.

+#### Expected Output

+- NSG `myNSG` with an inbound rule allowing RDP access from your IP address.

+### Exercise 5: Associate NSG with the VM's Network Interface

+#### Steps

+1. Navigate to the "Network interfaces" section in the Azure Portal.
+2. Select the network interface associated with `myVM`.
+3. Under "Settings", click on "Network security group".
+4. Associate the network interface with the NSG `myNSG`.

+#### Expected Output

+- The network interface of `myVM` is now secured by `myNSG`.

+## Conclusion

+By completing these exercises, you have successfully set up an Azure Virtual Machine, created a Network Security Group, configured security rules, and associated the NSG with your VM.
+These skills are essential for securing Azure resources and managing network traffic effectively.